drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ```
 </details>

-**Task 3.7**: Compute the radius of the zone where the nuclear burning is at its peak and add it as a new column in your <span style="color:purple">``history.data``</span>.
+**Task 3.7**: Compute the radius of the zone (in solar units) where the nuclear burning is at its peak and add it as a new column in your <span style="color:purple">``history.data``</span>.

 <details>
 <summary>Hint 3.7a</summary>
 You already have the zone (k) where nuclear burning is at its peak.
-Simply include the radius of that zone using s% r(k)/Rsun following the steps as before.
+Simply include the radius coordinate of that zone using s% r(k)/Rsun following the steps as before.
 Remember to set how_many_extra_history_columns = 2 at this point.
 </details>

 <details>